The Definitive Guide to Finding a First Class Varicose Vein Center

 The cost of screening for vein problems does not justify the benefits.

 Here is the list of approved screening programs.
-Doctors who advertise free screenings are using an unethical marketing tactic in the guise of a medically proven need.
+Doctors who advertise free screenings are using an unethical marketing tactics in the guise of a medically proven need.

 You get the idea.